Why Google Trends is one of the best keyword research & SEO tools

 There are many advantages to using this unique data set for SEO, including but not limited to:

-• Unrestricted Queries: While Google Ads prohibits certain subjects like cryptocurrencies, alcohol, and medicine, Trends provides unrestricted access to all keywords.
-Unfortunately, many trend analysis tools only rely on Google’s Adwords API to gather search data, therefore providing limited insights.
+Unrestricted queries: While Google Ads prohibits certain subjects like cryptocurrencies, alcohol, and medicine, Trends provides unrestricted access to all keywords.
+Many trend analysis tools only rely on Google’s Adwords API to gather search data and therefore miss opportunities.

-• The Most Honest Data: Data from Google Trends captures genuine user interests and concerns that are not typically shared in other data sources.
-Many consumers say they’re more honest with Google search than with their own spouse, which means Google Trends provides insights that we wouldn't be able to spot in, for instance, social media data.
+Digital truth serum: Data from Google Trends captures genuine user interests and concerns that are not typically shared in other data sources.
+Many consumers say they’re more honest with Google search than with their own spouse, which means Google Trends provides insights that you wouldn't be able to spot in, for instance, social media data.

 (If you aren't familiar with Google Trends, get up-to-speed before jumping into this guide.)